anmol09988/CASMSTwilio/README.md

 # Twilio SMS for Salesforce Marketing Cloud Journey Builder
-please check this is not  of production quality
 ### Starter template for creating a Twilio SMS activity in Journey Builder using Heroku

 **NOTE:** This app and the associated code is NOT production quality, its pure purpose is to demonstrate the full flow of custom interactions in Journey Builder